woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 ---

+# Support

+The WooCommerce Subscriptions Import and Export tool is released freely and openly to help WooCommerce developers migrate subscriber data to [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/).
+Even with this plugin, migrations involve a lot of manual work to format subscription data correctly and test imports.
+Neither [Prospress](https://prospress.com/) nor [WooCommerce](http://woocommerce.com/) provide services to complete a migration with this tool.

+For help with a migration, please contact [WisdmLabs](https://wisdmlabs.com/), an official partner for this extension.

+You can learn more about the migration service WisdmLabs offer and contact them via their [WooCommerce Subscriptions Migration page](https://wisdmlabs.com/woocommerce-subscriptions-migration-partner/).

+Prospress do not provide support for migration issues.
+This means Prospress can not help with CSV formatting, fixing broken renewals or other issues with subscriptions imported incorrectly.
+Similarly, issues with subscriptions created with this plugin are not supported via the WooCommerce support system.

+If you think you have found a bug in the extension, problem with the documentation or limitation in the data the can be imported, please [open a new issue to report it](https://github.com/Prospress/woocommerce-subscriptions-import-export/issues/new).

+---

 # Subscriptions Importer
 With the WooCommerce Subscriptions CSV Importer, you can import subscriptions from a CSV file into your WooCommerce store.
 This is particularly useful when migrating stores from a different eCommerce platform.